Achieving Diversity in the Legal Profession

 An “Intelligence Squared” Debate: Considering Race in Higher Education Admissions

-Featuring Eva Paterson and Ward Connerly, moderated by Jeff Bleich.
+Featuring Eva Paterson and Ward Connerly, moderated by Jeff Bleich (former Ambassador to Australia).

 Featuring Chief Justice Tani Cantil-Sakuye and COAF Founding Chair, Judge Brenda Harbin-Forte.